Vancouver, British Columbia

 Children develop at varying rates which is completely natural.

 However, some children may experience mild developmental delays that can hinder their ability to effectively carry out various everyday tasks and achieve their potential.

-It is a widely accepted view that such children can benefit from early intervention to address these delays and provide them with one-on-one support to prevent the accumulation of functional gaps between them and peers in their age group, especially as they enter the school system.
+It is a widely accepted view that those children can benefit from early intervention to address such delays and provide them with one-on-one support to prevent the accumulation of functional gaps between them and peers in their age group, especially as they enter the school system.

 Does My Child Need Help?